 - Staff showing signs and symptoms of COVID-19 will not work without being tested beforehand.

 - All touchable surfaces, including optics and iPads, will be disinfected before and after every tour.

 - Staff will use masks and gloves whenever possible.

 - Guests will be supplied with personal hand sanitizer and encouraged to wear masks, which will be available from ETA.

-Scenic Safaris will start its wildlife tours on June 15th and will also be practicing heightened cleaning and sanitizing.
+Scenic Safaris is also practicing heightened cleaning and sanitizing.
 The company offers guided tours into both Grand Teton and Yellowstone national parks.
 Visit scenic-safaris.com for more information.